-In some cases, parents may decide to marry off their underage daughters, because they are worried that the child will be involved in an unstable relationship or potentially like someone else (Damayanti et al., 2020a; Zeleke et al., 2022).
+Some cases, parents may decide to marry off their underage daughters, because they are worried that the child will be involved in an unstable relationship or potentially like someone else (Damayanti et al., 2020a).
 The results of interviews with parents in this context show a variety of opinions regarding underage marriage, where some parents see marriage as a better alternative than the moral risks of unclear dating.

 UNICEF states that early marriage occurs when someone marries before reaching the age of 18, either officially or unofficially.
 This is considered a fundamental human rights violation because it has the potential to have serious negative impacts on the mental and physical development of girls (Damayanti et al., 2019b).
 The impacts include social isolation, the risk of early pregnancy, disruption to education, and limitations on opportunities for future career advancement.
 Interviews with respondents showed differences in views between traditional understandings of society and government policies regarding the age limit for marriage that aims to protect the rights of children and adolescents in this context (Damayanti et al., 2020b).

-Early marriage in girls has significant impacts among others, loss of access to reproductive and sexual health rights: girls who marry at a young age are at risk of experiencing serious complications and maternal death during childbirth because their bodies are not ready for the difficult labour process, Vulnerable to Domestic Violence (Wollum et al., 2025).
+Early marriage in girls has significant impacts among others, loss of access to reproductive and sexual health rights: girls who marry at a young age are at risk of experiencing serious complications and maternal death during childbirth because their bodies are not ready for the difficult labor process, Vulnerable to Domestic Violence (Wollum et al., 2025).
 Early marriage increases the risk of girls experiencing domestic violence, because they are not mentally and psychologically mature enough to live a married life (Damayanti et al., 2019a).

 The Indonesian government has taken steps to address reproductive health issues by setting a minimum age for marriage of 19 years, in accordance with Article 7 paragraph (1) of the Marriage Law.
 This step aims to reduce high reproductive health risks, such as pregnancy complications at a young age.
-Interview results show that although some communities still have varying views on the practice of early marriage, the importance of this policy to protect the physical and mental health of girls is highly emphasised (Nhampoca & Maritz, 2024).
-Thus, this regulation is expected to influence community perceptions and behaviour in reducing the practice of early marriage for the welfare of girls as a whole (Kechagia, 2025; Kleprlikova et al., 2019).
+Interview results show that although some communities still have varying views on the practice of early marriage, the importance of this policy to protect the physical and mental health of girls is highly emphasized (Nhampoca & Maritz, 2024).
+Thus, this regulation is expected to influence community perceptions and behaviour in reducing the practice of early marriage for the welfare of girls as a whole (Kechagia, n.d., 2025).

-The following section provides an overview of child protection rights in the context of early marriage, emphasising that every child has the fundamental right to be protected from all forms of physical and mental violence (Hellwig et al., 2024), including neglect and sexual abuse, children have the right to adequate welfare, care, and direction both at home and in other environments, children's rights to education that suits their interests, talents, and intelligence are guaranteed, and they are protected from sexual violations and violence in the classroom, children have the right to be free from financial and sexual violence, which can endanger their growth, education, and health.
-(Damayanti et al., 2024).
+An overview of child protection rights in the context of early marriage is presented below are every child has the right to be protected from all types of physical and mental violence (Hellwig et al., 2024), including neglect and sexual abuse, children have the right to adequate welfare, care, and direction both at home and in other environments, children's rights to education that suits their interests, talents, and intelligence are guaranteed, and they are protected from sexual violations and violence in the classroom, children have the right to be free from financial and sexual violence, which can endanger their growth, education, and health.

 In addition to midwives, other health workers such as nurses have an important role in providing reproductive health education to adolescents, especially those in underage marriages (Sartika et al., 2025).
 This education includes: information on reproductive anatomy and physiology, the risks of early pregnancy (medical complications, malnutrition, mental health), prevention of sexually transmitted diseases (STDs), reproductive rights and adolescent sexual health (Howe, 2025).
-From a nursing perspective, underage marriage poses serious reproductive health risks that require early intervention and continuous care.
-Nurses play a role in providing comprehensive reproductive health education to adolescents, particularly in rural or high-risk areas.
-Through school programs, community outreach, and clinical settings, nurses educate young girls on topics such as puberty, contraception, sexually transmitted infections, and the dangers of early pregnancy.
-In addition to health promotion, nurses offer emotional support, identify signs of abuse, and advocate for the protection of adolescent rights within families and communities.
-Their involvement is essential not only in preventing health complications but also in promoting informed decision-making and supporting national efforts to reduce early marriage (WHO, 2020).